raamana/visualqc/README.rst

 ``VisualQC``, purpose-built for rigorous quality control, aims to reduce this laborious process to a single command to seamlessly present relevant composite visualizations while alerting user of any outliers, offer an easy way to record the ratings, and quickly navigate through 100s of subjects with ease.
 All you need to do is sit back, focus your expert eye on data and ``VisualQC`` takes care of the flow and bookkeeping.

+Always look at your data, they said.
+Now you can.
+Thoroughly, yet easily.

+You may have 99 problems, but QC isn’t going to be one of them with VisualQC.

 * Free software: Apache license
 * Documentation: https://raamana.github.io/visualqc